-We develop imaging and sensing systems primarily for biomedical applications, but also for industry, scientific research and conservation science.
+We develop imaging and sensing systems primarily for medical and biomedical applications, but also for industry, scientific research and conservation science.

-Group members have expertise across a range of imaging modalities, including optical coherence tomography (OCT), confocal microscopy, fluorescence imaging, endoscopic microscopy, elastography and photoacoustic imaging.
-Our work ranges from developing individual components, such as optical sources, through novel software and processing approaches, to full system development and translational studies.
+Our work ranges from developing new components, particularly optical sources, through novel software and processing approaches (including artificial intelligence), to full system development and translational studies.

-- VIPER – Sensorised Micro-Surgical Robot for Safe Regenerative Retinal Therapy Delivery, collaboration with King’s College London [Press Release]
+- VIPER – Sensorised Micro-Surgical Robot for Safe Regenerative Retinal Therapy Delivery, an NIHR funded collaboration with King’s College London to augment retinal surgical robots with distance sensing and imaging.
+[Press Release]

-- 5DHiResE – 5-dimensional high-resolution non-invasive assessment of mammalian embryos
+- 5DHiResE – a BBSRC-funded project to achieve 5-dimensional high-resolution non-invasive assessment of mammalian embryos.

-- NETLAS – Next generation of tunable lasers for optical coherence tomography (doctoral training school)
+- NETLAS – An EU-funded doctoral training school on Next generation of tunable lasers for optical coherence tomography, co-ordinated by the AOG.

 More details of our current and previous funded projects are available on the Research Projects page.
 A list of publications can be found on the Publications page.